mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 hand.
 Society functions as it has for hundreds of years, the feudalistic nature having locked most of the population in poverty, with little room for social advancement within the Poltar and Laynora lands.
-Senar provides more leeway for its’ subjects and most are either farmhands, scientists or soldiers.
+Senar provides more leeway for its' subjects and most are either farmhands, scientists or soldiers.

 There is no centralised government on the planet, with the ruling family instead granting swathes of land at the time of their installation to power.
-The current government is the longest running in the planet’s history, having lasted for 263 standard years.
+The current government is the longest running in the planet's history, having lasted for 263 standard years.
 This has allowed the populace to become complacent and the government no longer sees a threat in revolution.
-During the ‘forgotten era’ of the planet, rebellions were near-constant, occurring every four months on average.
+During the 'forgotten era' of the planet, rebellions were near-constant, occurring every four months on average.

 THE FORGOTTEN ERA